 - 2 cloves of garlic

-- 1 tbsp tomato paste (we have it in the store)
+- 1 tbsp tomato paste (available in our store)

 - olive oil